 Flowers as reflections of emotions – hope, tenderness, gratitude

-Each flower painted by Vincent van Gogh carries a silent message.
+Each flower painted by Vincent van Gogh is a bearer of a silent message.
 Through their simple shape and fragility, they convey the deep emotions that the artist cannot always express otherwise.

-The offered flowers, the thought flowers (through his correspondence)
+The offered flowers, the thoughtful flowers (through his correspondence)

-Painting a flower, for Van Gogh, is sometimes painting a thought, a wish for peace, a silent surge of love.
-It is an act filled with attention and sincerity, a pictorial gift meant to soothe or illuminate the other.
+To paint a flower, for Van Gogh, is sometimes to paint a thought, a wish for peace, a silent surge of love.
+It is an act full of attention and sincerity, a pictorial gift meant to soothe or illuminate the other.

 Thus, behind every depicted bouquet, there is an invisible intention: a bond woven between the artist's heart and that of the viewer.